 10. Review your desktop or local document folder weekly

-The challenge: leave your local document folder empty and transfer all of your content to your server, so that it is properly stored in the appropriate folder.
+The challenge: to empty your local document folder and to transfer all of your digital content to your server, so that it is properly stored in the appropriate folder.

 This post is also available in Spanish.